Layer 2 Network Address Translation

 Example:

-switch(config-l2nat)# exit
+Switch(config-l2nat)# exit

 Step 7

-Access interface configuration mode for the uplink port.
+Use the interface interface_name command to access interface configuration mode for the uplink port.

 Example:

-switch(config)# interface Gi1/1
+Switch(config)# interface Gi1/1

 Step 8